-7.4 Without limiting RFA’s rights under clause 10.1, if RFA Services investigates a potential breach under this clause 7 and reasonably determines that a breach of clause 6 or conditions 15 or 16 of the Specific Conditions has occurred, the Client must promptly take any reasonable steps that RFA specifies to the Client as necessary to remedy or mitigate the impact of the breach.
+7.4 Without limiting RFA’s rights under clause 10.1, if RFA Services investigates a potential breach under this clause 7 and reasonably determines that a breach of clause 6 or clauses 15 or 16 of the Specific Terms has occurred, the Client must promptly take any reasonable steps that RFA specifies to the Client as necessary to remedy or mitigate the impact of the breach.

 8 CONFIDENTIALITY AND FREEDOM OF INFORMATION

 8.1 In this clause 8, “Confidential Information” refers to secret or confidential commercial, financial, marketing, technical, or other information, including, but not limited to, know-how, trade secrets, operations, plans, intentions, working methods, designs, market opportunities, transactions, affairs, and/or business of the parties and/or their customers, suppliers, or clients, and other information in any form or medium, whether disclosed orally or in writing.
 “Confidential” denotes that the information is not publicly available, either in its entirety or in the precise arrangement or assembly of its components.
 The parties shall seek to appropriately identify and label information which each considers to be confidential, but their failure to do so will not in itself mean such information is not Confidential Information.